 However, some noncitizens do not qualify for release at all, even if they would be willing to pay a bond.
-(See the Immigration and Nationality Act or I.N.A. § 236(c).)
-The immigration laws require that noncitizens be detained by immigration authorities after they are released from criminal custody, and that they remain detained while removal proceedings are pending against them.
-This applies any time after release, even if you are not taken into ICE custody immediately upon release from criminal custody.
+The immigration laws require that noncitizens be detained by immigration authorities when they are released from criminal custody, and that they remain detained while removal proceedings are pending against them.

-In such a case, neither ICE nor an Immigration Judge will even consider the possibility of bond.
+When you are subject to the law requiring detention, neither ICE nor an immigration judge will even consider the possibility of bond.
 You will remain detained by ICE during removal proceedings regardless of your immigration status or personal circumstances.

-- a crime involving moral turpitude, unless the maximum sentence possible is one year or less and the actual sentence you received is less than six months OR if you were under 18 when you committed the crime and it was more than five years ago
+- a crime involving moral turpitude, unless the maximum sentence possible is one year or less and the actual sentence you received is less than six months OR if you were under 18 when you committed the crime, it was more than five years ago

-- multiple convictions where the aggregate sentence is five years or more of imprisonment
+- multiple convictions where the combined sentences are five years or more of imprisonment

 - a controlled substance offense (any drug offense, including if the immigration authorities have reason to believe that you are a drug trafficker)